 The Group leases motor vehicles, leasehold properties and dormitories.
-The lease terms range from 12 to 27 years (2023:12 to 27 years).
+The lease terms are 12 years (2024 : 12 to 27 years).

-The Group has options to renew certain leasehold properties at the end of the lease term.
+The Group has option to extend certain leasehold property at the end of the lease term, subject to approval by authorities.

-$The \ Group's \ lease \ liabilities \ (Note \ 16) \ are \ secured \ by \ lessors' \ title \ to \ the \ motor \ vehicles \ and \ leasehold \ properties.$
+The Group's lease liabilities (Note 16) are secured by lessors' title to the motor vehicles and leasehold properties.